 The exchange promotes four things in particular as reasons to choose Hotbit as your trading platform.
 First off, it has multi-currency support, meaning that you can trade a lot of different cryptocurrencies here.
 It is easy to verify this statement and declare that it is true.
 Hotbit does indeed provide support for a large number of cryptocurrencies.
 Second, Hotbit has high liquidity (see more on this under Liquidity below).
 Third, the platform provides 24 hour customer service 7 days a week.
 Naturally, this is very important to its user base.
 Fourth and finally, the platform promotes that it is “secure and steady”.
 All of the promoted advantages are things that we deem very important and we applaud Hotbit for having them all.

 According to information from Coinmarketcap, Hotbit had the 47th highest 24 hour trading volume at the date of first writing this review (29 September 2018).
 The 24 hour trading volume at this date was approx. USD 21 million.
-On the date of last updating this review (26 November 2019), the trading volume had absolutely sky-rocketed compared to September 2018.
+On 26 November 2019, the trading volume had absolutely sky-rocketed compared to September 2018.
 Hotbit had a 24 hour trading volume of USD 1.0 billion, making it the exchange with the 13th highest trading volume in the entire world.
 This increase is very impressive.
+But it doesn't stop there, on the date of last updating this review (31 March 2020, right in the middle of the crisis with COVID-19), the trading volume was an amazing USD 2.3 billion (then place no. 6 on the list).
+Needless to say, liquidity is not a problem here.

 The exchange has also announced that they will “soon” (statement made on 14 May 2019) launch its function Option Trading.
 We’re assuming that this will correspond to the leveraged trading functionality that many other trading platforms have, but we will follow up and update here as soon as it has been made public.
 There will also be a Mock Option Trading-function where you can practice option trading for free but without the risk of losing any actual assets.